atharvacc/c2GAN/README.md

 --epoch: 'number of training epoch, default: 5'
 ```

-If you broke down the training process and want to restart training, you can load the former checkpoints like this:
+If you interrupted the training process and want to restart training from that point, you can load the former checkpoints like this:

 ```
 $ python main.py  --project 1_Isotropic_Liver  --image_size 128  --channels 1  --GPU 0  --epoch 100000 --type train --load_model 20190922-2222
 ```

-You can also open tensorboard to monitor the training progress and generated images.
+Tensorboard can be used to monitor the training progress and intermediate result.

 ```
 $ tensorboard --logdir